By Dr. Lawrence Wilson

 Repeated enemas, especially accompanied by colon massage, helps remove impacted feces and food residues, which is common.
 Certain food items, especially white, refined flour, can turn hard in the colon and stick to its walls.

 Repeat enemas also help clean out so-called ‘pockets’ or diverticuli in the colon.
 These are slight expansions or dilations in the wall of the colon of most adults that trap food particles, bacteria and often harbor parasitic organisms such as worms, yeasts and others.

 Many clients report that upon beginning coffee enemas, they notice either crawling or dead creatures that show up in the toilet when they release their coffee enemas.
-Some send them to me in plastic bags for my inspection!

 Dr. Peter Lechner, who conducted a trial of the Gerson cancer therapy in the post-surgical treatment of metastasized colorectal cancers under the aegis of the Landeskrankenhaus of Graz, Austria, reported in 1984, “Coffee enemas have a definite effect on the colon which can be observed with an endoscope.”